professorqtaku/weather-app/README.md

 ## Further development
 * Create the daily weather section, here I would make a toolbar with date, max/min temperature and then render the list of info.
 * Make a design in maybe Figma, I felt stuck when not having a clear vision of the design.
-* translate the weather code and show actual image
+* Translate the weather code and show actual image
 * Implement the weather toggle, there are already preperation for that.
 * Write tickets to have more focus on each task.
 * Add loading spinner, maybe on the search button
+* Add search on key down